 A few weeks ago I wrote an article on biochar, a centuries old technique for adding nutrients to the soil and retaining them.
 This article generated a comment that mentioned hugelkultur.
-I was intrigued by what I read, so I researched it and found that I wanted to learn more.
+What I read was intriguing, so I researched it and found that I wanted to learn more.
 Much more!

 Hugelkultur is essentially making raised garden beds using wood logs as a base.
-The word hugelkultur roughly translates to “hill culture.”
-Soil is added to the top and left to do what it does.
+The word hugelkultur translates to “hill culture.”
+You add soil to the top and leave it to do what it does naturally.
 The microbes in the soil start to break the wood down and add nutrients to the soil.
-The wood is composted under the soil, retaining water and nitrogen.
+The wood composts under the soil, retaining water and nitrogen.
 After the first year, it becomes self-tilling, so you only need to plant, harvest and enjoy.
 Sound simple?
 It really is.

 How to build hugelkultur beds

 Start with a pile of wood.
 Lay it out where you would like your garden bed to be.
 Add more wood until it is about six feet tall.
 You can go shorter to begin with, but taller is better since it will break down over time.
 Also, you can dig it into the ground to create a pit effect, but above ground is better.
 You can build the beds anywhere, but full sun is optimal.
 When you get the logs where you want, add a layer of soil to the top.
 This may be a good time to water the entire thing.
 Add fertilizer if you wish at this point.
 I mix my manure with soil and compost and use this to put on top.